kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 ## Kokkos Tests: Unit and Performance

 As described in the __Introduction__, Kokkos is a library of macros designed to enable applications of all flavors to experience the power and speed of evolving computer processors in the solution of their central equations.
 Kokkos’ role is as an _enabler_ in these applications when it’s macros are properly integrated into the central algorithms (viz, kernels) of these applications.
-Testing of Kokkos’ macros is accomplished by replicating the mathematical implementations of typical kernels at a smaller scale and verifying the accuracy and performance characteristics of these replicas in a series of unit and performance tests.
+Testing of Kokkos’ macros is accomplished by replicating some of the mathematical implementations of typical kernels at a smaller scale and verifying the accuracy and performance characteristics of these replicas in a series of unit and performance tests.

-The Kokkos source directories identified below contain nearly a hundred tests problems that are exercised in nightly, release and promotion testing.
+The Kokkos source directories identified below contain nearly a hundred tests problems that are exercised in debugging, nightly, release and promotion testing.
 Individual directories and test problems should be examined for necessary details of each test.

 ```c++
 kokkos/algorithms/{unit_tests   - 8; performance_tests  - ? }